 6-40.
 Coat, Full Dress.-This garment shall be single-breasted, of dark blue cloth; shall have three rows of United States Navy eagle gilt buttons, with set of six gold-colored frogs of rayon or silk.
 It shall be close fitting, medium skirt, reaching twelve to fourteen inches below the waistline and with two Navy eagle buttons at back of skirt.
-It shall have straight front, buttoned to the neck; standing collar of scarlet

-- cloth, 11⁄2 to 2 inches in height; cuffs of scarlet cloth, closed with three gilt buttons.
-(See Plate 41.) - 6-41.
+It shall have straight front, buttoned to the neck; standing collar of scarlet cloth, 11⁄4 to 2 inches in height; cuffs of scarlet cloth, closed with three gilt buttons.
+(See Plate 41.)

+6-41.
 Trousers, Full Dress.-Full-dress trousers shall be made of dark blue cloth with stripes of scarlet one inch wide, piped with yellow cloth, covering the outside seam of each leg.
-(See Plate 42.) - 6-42.
+(See Plate 42.)

+6-42.
 Cap, Full Dress.-Cap shall have stiff frame, standing and flaring throughout its circumference; band of scarlet cloth, 2 inches high, trimmed with yellow soutache 1⁄2 inch wide; visor of black patent leather.
-Cap device shall be musician's lyre, surcharged on anchor, of gold-colored rayon or silk, mounted on dark blue cloth.
-(See Plate 42.) - 6-43.
+Cap device shall be musician's lyre, surcharged on anchor, of goldcolored rayon or silk, mounted on dark blue cloth.
+(See Plate 42.)

+6-43.
 Belt, Full Dress.-This article shall be made of leather, white, with ornamented waist plate.
-(See Plate 42.) - 6-44.
-Coat, Blue.-This article shall be the same as for chief petty officers. - 6-45.
-Coat, White.-This garment shall be the same as for chief petty officers. - 6-46.
-Overcoat.-This garment shall be the same as for chief petty officers. - 6-47.
-Raincoat.-This garment shall be the same as for chief petty officers. - 6-48.
+(See Plate 42.)

+6-44.
+Coat, Blue.-This article shall be the same as for chief petty officers.

+6-45.
+Coat, White.-This garment shall be the same as for chief petty officers.

+6-46.
+Overcoat.-This garment shall be the same as for chief petty officers.

+6-47.
+Raincoat.-This garment shall be the same as for chief petty officers.

+6-48.
 Waistcoat, Blue.-This garment shall be the same as for chief petty officers.

+and the providence of

-- 6-49.
-Trousers, Blue.-These trousers shall be the same as for chief petty officers. - 6-50.
-Trousers, White.-These trousers shall be the same as for chief petty officers. - 6-51.
-Neckwear.-This article shall be the same as for chief petty officers. - 6-52.
-Cap, Combination, White or Blue.-Caps shall be the same as for chief petty officers.
+6-49.
+Trousers, Blue.-These trousers shall be the same as for chief petty officers.

+6-50.
+Trousers, White.-These trousers shall be the same as for chief petty officers.

+6-51.
+Neckwear.-This article shall be the same as for chief petty officers.